 For more information, contact Jennifer Mitchell or Glen Jennings.

-A report of the Step Forward iPad program can be found here.
+Read a report of the Step Forward iPad program.

 The Launch of the iPad Pilot

 Environment and Development classes in the August Entry Pilot

 Trinity College Foundation Studies 'Engaging Students in the 21st Century'

 Trinity College Foundation Studies - iPad program - EAP class

 Trinity College Foundation Studies - iPad program - Gary Stager staff workshop